 Related:

-Impact of New Minimum Wage in Calabarzon
+Impact of new minimum wage in Calabarzon

 As per the labor department, increasing the daily minimum wages in Calabarzon also creates a wage distortion correction.
 This means that other workers earning higher salaries may indirectly benefit and get a bump in their pay.
 Apart from minimum wage workers, other employees will enjoy a greater take-home income and shield against inflation.